Rel1cx/eslint-react/packages/plugins/eslint-plugin-naming-convention/src/rules/filename.md

 ## What it does

 Enforces naming convention for JSX files.
-By default, it enforces `PascalCase` for file names.
+Can be used to enforce PascalCase, camelCase, kebab-case, snake_case.
+By default, it enforces PascalCase.

 ## Examples

-This rule can be configured to enforce one of the following naming conventions:

-- PascalCase
-- camelCase
-- kebab-case
-- snake_case

 ### Failing